the-modem-distro/pinephone_modem_sdk/README.md

     * fastboot reboot-bootlader: Reboot to fastboot
     * fastboot oem stay: Stay in fastboot instead of booting normally
     * fastboot oem reboot-recovery: Reboot to recovery mode
-    * fastboot oem reboot-edl: Currently not working (investigating why)
     * fastboot oem getmfg: Try to identify the modem from the partition table

 * CAF Kernel: Working
-* Audio: Working, needs fine tunning (1-5 seconds of silence on call start)
+* Audio: Working, needs fine tunning (No internal ring indication on outgoing calls for carriers who don't send it themselves)
 * Call volume: May need some tweaking to the ALSA UCM configuration file.
 You can do this by editing `/usr/share/alsa/ucm2/PinePhone/VoiceCall.conf`.
 These values seem to work well:
       * `cset "name='AIF2 DAC Playback Volume' 90%"`
       * `cset "name='AIF2 ADC Capture Volume' 90%"`